-Marketing and advertising for the class will be done in various ways.
-The events will be posted on SETP’s Facebook page and website.
-Also, a brochure will be created that will include all class details and costs by January 1, so that people are able to get these classes on their calendar.
-WSU Extension also uses the Spokane Community College platform to advertise these classes.
-Individuals can sign up and pay through this system.
-The classes will also be sent out in SETP’s newsletters and will be targeted towards tree owners and community members.
+Marketing and advertising for the class were done in various ways.
+The events were posted on SETP’s Facebook page and website.
+Also, a brochure was created that included all class details and costs by January 1, so that people were able to get these classes on their calendar.
+WSU Extension also used the Spokane Community College platform to advertise these classes.
+Individuals were able to sign up and pay through this system.
+The classes were also sent out in SETP’s newsletters and will be targeted towards tree owners and community members.
 The food preservation classes will also be advertised through SETP partners (Catholic Charities Food for All, Second Harvest, and other food pantries) in the hopes of reaching individuals that may suffer from food insecurity.

-Evaluations for the classes will be produced and analyzed by the HAH VISTA.
+Evaluations for the classes in 2019 will be produced and analyzed by the third HAH VISTA.
 This will ensure that the classes may be improved upon each year, and also may help in identifying other class topics that SETP stakeholders may wish to see.